|

 (Luftwaffe) and a modest part of the Army traffic (Wehrmacht).
 The

-Naval messages on the other hand, imposed a real problem as their operating
+Naval messages on the other hand, posed a real problem as their operating

 procedures were much more complicated.